iambaljeet/flutter_restapi_app/README.md

-# flutter_restapi_app
+# Flutter API Example

-Application to demonstrate Rest API in Flutter.
+#### Application build to demonstrate basic usage of GET & POST API in Flutter.
+In this application we fetched Data from API in Flutter and build Widget's accordingly.
+Also it will POST data to API and print it's response on the console.

+> We used 'http' package for using API's in Application.

+Settingup Project:

+1. Clone using : Clone using: https://github.com/iambaljeet/flutter_restapi_app.git
+2. Open project in Android studio using 'File >> Open'.

+That's all.

 ## Getting Started